My eyes sprang open at the thunderclap—

 Another flash then lit the vacant room,

-The chaise lounge where you laid your clothes now bear;
+The chaise lounge where you laid your clothes, now bare;

-A rumbling dread now echoed through that tomb,
+A rumbling dread soon echoed through the gloom—

-In haste I rose and searched by flickering light
+In haste I rose and searched with trembling light

 Beneath the raging din of pelting rain,

-My heart beats joined the drops in panicked plight
+My heart beats matched the drops in panicked plight

 As ragged streaks etched anguish in my brain.